Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 21 November 2024 08.55.34 UTC
+- WIB: Kamis, 21 November 2024 10.00.29 UTC
-- WITA: Kamis, 21 November 2024 09.55.34 UTC
+- WITA: Kamis, 21 November 2024 11.00.29 UTC
-- WIT: Kamis, 21 November 2024 10.55.34 UTC
+- WIT: Kamis, 21 November 2024 12.00.29 UTC

 Kutipan Inspiratif:
-"Success is a state of mind.
-If you want success, start thinking of yourself as a success."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: success
+Kategori: nature